zack-tan/wine-pricing-factors-causal-inference/readme.md

 The team performed an in-depth analysis of the dataset.
 This included checking for missing values, correlation between variables, and visualizing the distribution of variables along with their relationship with price.
 The team also checked the level of cardinality (number of unique instances) of the dataset.

 ## Data Pre-processing
 This section will provide a high level overview of the pre-processing steps taken with each of the variables in the dataset.
 A pipeline for each variable was built and then combined into one larger pipeline that handles the pre-processing for the entire dataset.
+The team also investigated using min-max scaling and standard z-score scaling prior to feeding the pre-processed data to the prediction models, and found that z-score performed better across the board.
 Data pre-processing is a crucial and necessary step in the prediction process as it can drastically improve improve model performance.

 ### Description